tbranyen/diffhtml/CONTRIBUTING.md

 ## How to Make a Release (Modern)

-Edit the `./release.sh` file top level variables to indicate the new version and old version.
+Edit the top level variables related to the versions to publish in `release.sh`.

-Then run the following command in the project root directory:
+Then run the following command:

 ``` sh
 ./release.sh